tensorflow/datasets/docs/api_docs/python/tfds/features/FeatureConnector.md

 get_serialized_info()
 ```

-Return the tf-example features for the adapter, as stored on disk.
+Return the shape/dtype of features after encoding (for the adapter).
+The
+`FileAdapter` then use those information to write data on disk.

 This function indicates how this feature is encoded on file internally.
 The DatasetBuilder are written on disk as tf.train.Example proto.